 The Fair Housing Act Definition of an Assistance Animal is:

-- It’s an animal that works, performs tasks, or provides assistance for the benefit of a someone living with a disability
+- It’s an animal that works, performs tasks, or provides assistance for the benefit of someone living with a disability

-- Or, it can be an animal that provides emotional support that helps to alleviate one or more identified characteristics of a someone’s disability
+- Or, it can be an animal that provides emotional support that helps to alleviate one or more identified characteristics of someone’s disability

 - An assistance animal – just like a service animal – is not a pet